gpoore/minted/latex/RESTRICTED_SHELL_ESCAPE.md

 The `minted` LaTeX package is designed to be compatible with the security requirements for LaTeX restricted shell escape.
-This document summarizes the steps that are taken for security compliance in the LaTeX package.
+This document summarizes the steps that are taken for security compliance in the LaTeX package and the accompanying Python executable.
 There is a corresponding file in the `latexminted` Python package that summarizes security on the Python side.

 LaTeX can run arbitrary shell commands while compiling documents, but this is typically disabled for security reasons.
 Enabling arbitrary shell commands